Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 I block out extra time into the schedule for each and every one of your sessions, so if we need a bit of extra time then we have it.
 That means there’s no need to show up early.
 All that I ask is that you arrive on time so YOU aren’t frazzled!

-For your first session, I have paperwork that typically takes less than 5 minutes (assuming you’ve already thought about your past injuries).
+For your first session, I have paperwork that typically takes less than 5 minutes.

 If you’re running late, please give me a call so I don’t worry about you.
 Of course, understand that it may affect how much we get done in that session if you arrive well after the start time.